Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 A Legacy Worth Honoring

 Lourdes University was founded in 1958 by the Sisters of St. Francis of Sylvania, grounded in a Catholic, Franciscan educational tradition of service, scholarship, and personalized attention.
-The nurse anesthesia program launched as an MSN cohort in Fall 2011 and transitioned to a doctoral curriculum, graduating its first DNP-CRNA class in May 2025.

 7 Ohio CRNA School Alternatives Currently Enrolling

-- Case Western Reserve University / Cleveland Clinic (Cleveland) — Top-ranked partnership drawing on Cleveland Clinic’s case volume.
+- Case Western Reserve University / Cleveland Clinic (Cleveland) — top-ranked partnership drawing on Cleveland Clinic’s case volume.

-- Ursuline College (Pepper Pike) — Small, private, Catholic program in suburban Cleveland.
+- Ursuline College (Pepper Pike) — small, private, Catholic program in suburban Cleveland.

 Frequently Asked Questions